lune-climate/lune-shipping-csv-tool/README.md

 new CSV file with the estimated CO2 emissions.

 You will need a valid Lune API key (you can generate one from https://dashboard.lune.co/developers) - it doesn't matter if it's a live/test key.
-You should put the key in the .env file in the root of the project so that it can be accessed as an environmental variable when running the utility.

-You will also need to create a CSV input file within the /input folder.
+You will also need to create a CSV input file.
 Please examine [this existing file](https://github.com/lune-climate/lune-shipping-csv-tool/blob/master/input/sampleInput.csv) to understand the format.

 ## The CSV Input format